kalliope-project/kalliope/Docs/brain/brain.md

       - order: "say hello"
 ```

-Let's break this down in sections so we can understand how these files are built and what each piece means.
+Let's break this down in sections so we can understand how the file is built and what each piece means.

 The file starts with:
 ```